Get a free, no obligation personal loan quote with rates as low as 9.99%

 Criminal Record

-An employer may want to check for any criminal offenses committed by possible employees.
-This is particularly common for employees that will be working with sensitive populations such as within the healthcare and childcare industries.
+An employer may want to check for any criminal offences committed by possible employees.
+This is particularly common for employees who will be working with sensitive populations, such as within the healthcare and childcare industries.

 Eligibility To Work

-Your legal eligibility to work in a country may be a concern for employers.
-Things they will be looking for is your citizenship status or legal work visas.
+Your legal eligibility to work in Canada may be a concern for employers.
+Your citizenship status or legal work visas may be verified to ensure you’re legally allowed to work in Canada.

 Verify Information